Geometries

 Accessing Coordinates

-You can select one polygon out of the geometries, and access the underlying coordinates, as well as an automatically computed centroid point.
+You can select a polygon from the geometries and access the underlying coordinates and an automatically computed centroid point.

-Interactive environments such as Jupyter Notebooks can also directly visualize
+Interactive environments such as Jupyter Notebooks can visualize Polygon shapes graphically.
+Just type polygon

 Visualization on a Map

-To visualize polygons on a map, you can use the folium library.
-Here is a short helper function which produces an OpenStreetMap with the Polygon overlaid on top.
+To visualize polygons on a map, you can use Folium.
+Below is a helper function that produces an OpenStreetMap with the Polygon overlaid.

 The visualize

-helper function also supports a whole list of polygons, which you can use to showcase the data layout of the ERS granules.
+helper function supports a list of polygons, which can display the data layout of the ERS granules.

 Format conversion

-Shapely provides support out of the box for converting the Polygons to some common formats, such as GeoJSON or Well-Known Text (WKT)
+Shapely supports converting Polygons to some common formats, such as GeoJSON or Well-Known Text (WKT).

 Checking intersections

-One common task when working with geometries is to check whether a given geometry falls into a certain area of interest.
+One common task when working with geometries is checking if a given geometry falls into a specific area of interest.
+Shapely provides an intersects

 Combining polygons

-As you saw in the preceding visualization of the granule footprints, the granules all put together form a whole orbit from pole to pole.
-Often times measurements are then combined together in certain processing steps. you can also do the same thing for the geometries, and combine them into a single polygon, which represents the hull around all individual footprints.
-To do so, you can make use of shapely.unary_union
+As shown in the visualization of the granule footprints, the granules collectively form an orbit from pole to pole.
+Measurements are often combined during processing.
+You can do the same with geometries by combining them into a single polygon, which represents the hull around all individual footprints using shapely.unary_union.

 Multi Polygons